vocdoni/dvote-solidity/README.md

   // - 10000 => 1.0000
   // - 65535 => 6.5535
   uint16 costExponent;
-  uint256 sourceBlockHeight; // Source block number to use as a snapshot for the on-chain census bytes32 paramsSignature; // entity.sign({...}) // fields that the oracle uses to authentify process creation }
+  uint32 startBlock; // Vochain block number on which the voting process starts uint32 blockCount; // Amount of Vochain blocks during which the voting process should be active address entity; // The address of the Entity (or contract) holding the process address owner; // Creator of a process on behalf of the entity uint256 sourceBlockHeight; // Source block number to use as a snapshot for the on-chain census bytes32 paramsSignature; // entity.sign({...}) // fields that the oracle uses to authentify process creation string metadata; // Content Hashed URI of the JSON meta data (See Data Origins) string censusRoot; // Hex string with the Census Root.
+Depending on the census origin, it will be a Merkle Root or a public key. string censusUri; // Content Hashed URI of the exported Merkle Tree (not including the public keys) }
 ```